hasan-furkan/django-model-logger/README.md

 ## Support

-If you encounter any problems or have suggestions, please [open an issue](https://github.com/yourusername/django-model-logger/issues) on GitHub.
+If you encounter any problems or have suggestions, please [open an issue](https://github.com/hasan-furkan/django-model-logger/issues) on GitHub.

 ## Authors

-- Your Name - Initial work - [YourGitHubUsername](https://github.com/yourusername)
+- Hasan Furkan - Initial work - [YourGitHubUsername](https://github.com/hasan-furkan)

 ## Acknowledgments